Benefit cap FAQs

-If the total of your benefit comes to more than the maximum amount allowed, your housing benefit payments will be reduced.
+If the total of your benefits comes to more than the maximum amount allowed, your housing benefit payments will be reduced.

-The total amount of benefits that can be received by any individual or family before autumn 2016 is limited to a maximum amount of:
+The total amount of benefit that can be received by any individual or family is limited to a maximum amount of:

 You will probably be affected by the benefit cap if you are out of work and claiming benefits such as income support, jobseeker's allowance, or employment and support allowance.
 Housing benefit counts towards the maximum amount of benefit that can be paid.

 The cap won't apply to you if you work enough hours to be eligible for working tax credit.
 A few other groups of people also won't be affected.